Civilians killed in airstrikes that followed 2 US deaths in Afghanistan

 By PHILLIP WALTER WELLMAN | STARS AND STRIPES Published: November 3, 2016

-KABUL, Afghanistan - U.S. airstrikes launched after two American servicemembers were killed in in raid in Afghanistan’s northern Kunduz province claimed the lives of dozens of civilians, including women and children, officials said Thursday.
+KABUL, Afghanistan — U.S. airstrikes launched after two American servicemembers were killed in a raid in Afghanistan’s northern Kunduz province claimed the lives of dozens of civilians, including women and children, officials said Thursday.

 The troops came under fire during a joint mission with Afghan partners to clear a Taliban position near the provincial capital, NATO’s mission and local officials said.
 Four American servicemembers were also injured.